Nominations for the 2021 Modernism in America Awards will open on March 2, 2021.

 - Buildings, structures and landscapes must be located in the United States or on U.S. territory and have originally been completed between 1940 and 1980.
 If you would like to nominate a building or site that falls outside of these parameters, please email email@example.com.

-- Nominations must be the work of architectural design teams, preservation and/or advocacy organizations and persons located in the United States.
+- Nominations must be the work of architectural design teams, preservation and/or advocacy organizations and persons located in the United States or its territories.

 - All submissions must demonstrate significance if the site is not listed on the National Register of Historic Places or recognized by local landmarking laws.